Home Bar Plans

 (D) Home Bar Plans - Framing Plan

-Home Bar Plans - Assembled Framing
+Home Bar Plans - Framing Plan

-(E) Home Bar Plans - Framing Plan - (completed)
+(E) Home Bar Plans - Framing Plan

 Home Bar Plans - Base Trim Detail